9-year-old girl killed in shooting in Sacramento, police say

 SACRAMENTO, Calif.
 (AP) - A 9-year-old girl was killed and three others were injured in a drive-by shooting Saturday in Sacramento, police told the FOX40.com TV station and the Sacramento Bee.

-The shooting happened at 1:08 p.m. in a park in the Del Paso Heights neighborhood on the city’s north side, and a woman, man and 6-year-old girl were the other people injured, police said.
+The shooting happened at 1:08 p.m. in a park in the Del Paso Heights neighborhood on the city’s north side, and a woman, man and 6-year-old girl were the people injured, police said.

 Police spokesman Officer Karl Chan told the Bee that a family was gathering at Mama Marks Park when a gunman drove up and shot them.

 The 9-year-old girl died at the scene, the Bee reported.
-Police said the 6-year-old girl is in stable condition and the woman is in critical condition.
+Police said the 6-year-old girl is in stable condition, and the woman is in critical condition.

 Police told the Bee that a man had taken himself to a hospital, also suffering a gunshot wound.
-He is in stable condition.
+He is in stable condition, police said.

 Chan told the Bee that the site of the shooting is “a very emotional scene.”